 The first thing to strike me with this flour was how it smelled.
-The aroma was mild but reminiscent of fresh milled wheat I’ve worked with in the past.
+The aroma was mild but reminiscent of freshly milled wheat I’ve worked with in the past.
 When I mixed the first test batch the aroma was amplified as the water hit the flour–this is where I usually get the first inkling of how the resulting bread might smell and taste.
-If you’ve never paused at this point of the process to take a big whiff of freshly hydrated flour give it a try, after which you’ll surely have a grin on your face.
+If you’ve never paused at this point of the process to take a big whiff of freshly hydrated flour, give it a try.
+It will surely put a grin on your face.

 During the first test bake I saw ample fermentation activity, boosted no doubt by the sprouted wheat flour, and so I adjusted to accommodate this in later bakes.
 I reduced my overall levain percentage added to the final dough mix to help compensate but still, do keep an eye on this dough during bulk fermentation and make the call to divide when you notice the dough is ready1.